snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/api/index.md

 ### Delete a Data Product

 Use this request to delete a data product.
-The `dataProductId` is required.
+The `dataProductId` and `organizationId` are both required.

 `**POST** ​/api​/msc​/v1​/organizations/{organizationId}/data-products/v1/{dataProductId}`